Arts Education Programs for People with Disabilities

 9 and upMusic

-Technology ensemble where students create music using iPads and other technology
+Technology ensemble where participants create music using iPads and other technology

 Instruction both in person on our Boston campus and via video conference